 Figuring out how you feel about having a career break or maternity leave can help you to make this transition as smooth as possible.
 As can knowing your career rights and options – see our article about returning to work after maternity leave.

+The greatest impact is if a gap of two years or more is taken (McIntosh et al, 2012).
 So it’s worth taking time to consider your priorities to help you make informed, achievable choices about what you want out of your career and family life.
-You could start career planning on how to achieve this by thinking about:

 - what your values and goals are